 Steam is one of the best distributors of digital copies of video games.
-It has a wide range of video game titles from the simplest games up to the latest AAA titles.
-What makes steam great is that you can manage all your games through their top-notch user interface that is easy and convenient to use.
+It has many video game titles, from the most uncomplicated games to the latest AAA titles.
+What makes Steam great is that you can manage all your games through its top-notch user interface, which is easy and convenient.

 However, just like any other software.
 Steam may also encounter a few hiccups once in a while.
-One of the most common issues with Steam is that when you try to update a game on your library, you would get a content file locked error which makes it difficult to update your games.
+One of the most common issues with Steam is that when you try to update a game on your Library, you will get a content file-locked error, making it difficult to update your games.
 This isn’t the same as the Steam games not launching issue.

-Now, there are a couple of reasons as to why you are experiencing this kind of issue on Steam.
-This error can be caused by your antivirus, corrupted files, or a write protected hard drive.
+There are a couple of reasons you are experiencing this issue on Steam.
+Your antivirus, corrupted files, or a write-protected hard drive can cause this error.

-In this guide, we are going to show you a few methods that you can easily follow to try and fix the Steam content file locked error message when updating games on Steam.
+In this guide, we will show you a few methods you can easily follow to try and fix the Steam content file locked error message when updating games on Steam.

 Let’s get right into it.